hsson/brkt-cli/gce.md

   ID                    The image that will be launched

 optional arguments:
+  --gce-tag             Set a GCE tag on the encrypted instance being
+                        launched.
+May be specified multiple times.
+  --instance-name NAME  Name of the instance --instance-type INSTANCE_TYPE
+                        Instance type (default: n1-standard-1) --network NETWORK
-  --delete-boot         Delete boot disk when instance is deleted (default:
+  --no-delete-boot      Delete boot disk when instance is deleted (default:
                         False)
-  --instance-name NAME  Name of the instance (default: None) --instance-type INSTANCE_TYPE
-                        Instance type (default: n1-standard-1) --network NETWORK
   --ntp-server DNS_NAME
                         Optional NTP server to sync Metavisor clock.
 May be specified multiple times. (default: None)